demergent-labs/kybra/the_kybra_book/src/cross_canister.md

 So far we have only shown a cross-canister call from an update method.
 Update methods can call other update methods or query methods (but not composite query methods as discussed below).
 If an update method calls a query method, that query method will be called in replicated mode.
 Replicated mode engages the consensus process, but for queries the state will still be discarded.

-Cross-canister calls can also be initiated from query methods (not yet live on IC mainnet but this works locally).
+Cross-canister calls can also be initiated from query methods.
 These are known as composite queries, and in Kybra they are simply query methods that return a generator using the `Async` type.
 Composite queries can call other composite query methods and regular query methods.
 Composite queries cannot call update methods.

 Here's an example of a composite query method: